clicknium/clicknium-docs/doc/concepts/recorder/capture.md

 ### Image capture

 1. Select a UI element
-2. Press `Shift` and select one area for the element with the mouse
+2. Press `Shift` and select an area of the element with the mouse
 3. Validate image locators as below:
 ![image locator](../../img/record_image_locator.png)
 4. Click the button `Complete` on recorder panel